Love the smell of freshly baked bread in the morning?

 Baking traditional loaves up to 2 lbs in size, the Zojirushi BB-PAC20 is packed with all the essential options you will need – including organic and gluten free settings – but it’s the quality of each loaf that will impress you most.

 The Zojirushi BB-PAC20 is marketed as a ‘home bakery’ for good reason.

 It delivers some of the best homemade bread of any automatic machine we’ve seen in the last 15 years.

-Ten standard settings known for excellent quality, including: Basic, Basic Wheat, Basic Dough, Quick, Quick Wheat, Quick Dough, Jam, Cake, Sour Dough Starter, and Home Made.
-Throw in the crust settings; light, medium or dark; and you have a wealth of options available.
+- Ten standard settings known for excellent quality, including Basic, Basic Wheat, Basic Dough, Quick, Quick Wheat, Quick Dough, Jam, Cake, Sour Dough Starter, and Home Made.
+Throw in the crust settings, light, medium, or dark, and you have many options available